Butch Cassidy and the Sundance Kid: Production

-Screenplay
+Writing and development

 William Goldman first came across the story of Butch Cassidy in the late 1950s and researched intermittently for eight years before starting to write the screenplay.
 Goldman says he wrote the story as an original screenplay because he did not want to do the research to make it as authentic as a novel.
 Goldman later stated:

 The whole reason I wrote the ... thing, there is that famous line that Scott Fitzgerald wrote, who was one of my heroes, "There are no second acts in American lives."
 When I read about Cassidy and Longabaugh and the superposse coming after them—that's phenomenal material.
 They ran to South America and lived there for eight years and that was what thrilled me: they had a second act.
 They were more legendary in South America than they had been in the old West ...
 It's a great story.
 Those two guys and that pretty girl going down to South America and all that stuff.
 It just seems to me it's a wonderful piece of material.

 The characters' flight to South America caused one executive to reject the script, as it was then unusual in Western films for the protagonists to flee.

-Development

 According to Goldman, when he first wrote the script and sent it out for consideration, only one studio wanted to buy it—and that was with the proviso that the two lead characters did not flee to South America.
 When Goldman protested that that was what had happened, the studio head responded, "I don't give a shit.
 All I know is John Wayne don't run away."

-Goldman rewrote the script, "didn't change it more than a few pages, and subsequently found that every studio wanted it."
+He then rewrote the script, "didn't change it more than a few pages, and subsequently found that every studio wanted it."

+Casting

 The role of Sundance was offered to Jack Lemmon, whose production company, JML, had produced the film Cool Hand Luke (1967) starring Newman.
 Lemmon, however, turned down the role because he did not like riding horses and felt that he had already played too many aspects of the Sundance Kid's character before.
 Other actors considered for the role of Sundance were Steve McQueen and Warren Beatty, who both turned it down, with Beatty claiming that the film was too similar to Bonnie and Clyde.

 According to Goldman, McQueen and Newman both read the scripts at the same time and agreed to do the film.
 McQueen eventually backed out of the film due to disagreements with Newman.
 The two actors would eventually team up in the 1974 disaster film The Towering Inferno.
 Redford took the role as he liked the script.

 Jacqueline Bisset was a top contender for the role of Etta Place.